kirthivasanr/Offline-Malpractice-Detection-/README.md

 ---

 # 🚀 Let's make offline exams more secure together!
+Made with LOVE by Kirthivasan M R